Algester

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Algester has 31 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 1011 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 239 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically located 239 meters from the nearest stop.
+Most Algester residents commute outward due to its residential nature.
+Cars are the dominant mode of transportation, used by 88% of residents, while buses account for 8%.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport